-European System of Central Banks (ESCB): the European Central Bank (ECB) and the national central banks of the EU Member States.
-It should be noted that the national central banks of those Member States which have not adopted the single currency in accordance with the Treaty retain their powers in the field of monetary policy according to national law and are thus not involved in the conduct of the monetary policy of the Eurosystem.
+European System of Central Banks (ESCB): the European Central Bank (ECB) and the central banks of the EU Member States.
+It should be noted that the central banks of the EU Member States whose currency is not the euro retain their powers in the field of monetary policy according to national law and are thus not involved in the conduct of the monetary policy of the Eurosystem.

-Eurosystem: the European Central Bank (ECB) and the national central banks of the Member States of the euro area.
+Eurosystem: the European Central Bank (ECB) and the NCBs.
 The decision-making bodies of the Eurosystem are the Governing Council and the Executive Board of the ECB.

-Eurosystem business day: any day on which the ECB and at least one national central bank are open for the purpose of conducting Eurosystem monetary policy operations.
+Eurosystem business day: any day on which the ECB and at least one NCB are open for the purpose of conducting Eurosystem monetary policy operations.

 Eurosystem credit assessment framework (ECAF): the set of procedures, rules and techniques that ensures that the Eurosystem's requirement of high credit standards for all eligible assets is met.
 In the establishment of high credit standards, the Eurosystem differentiates between marketable and non-marketable assets.
-In the assessment of the credit standard of eligible assets, the Eurosystem takes into account credit assessment information from credit assessment systems belonging to one of four sources, namely external credit assessment institutions (ECAIs), national central banks' in-house credit assessment systems (ICASs), counterparties' internal ratings-based (IRB) systems or third-party providers' rating tools (RTs).
+In the assessment of the credit standard of eligible assets, the Eurosystem takes into account credit assessment information from credit assessment systems belonging to one of four sources, namely external credit assessment institutions (ECAIs), NCBs' in-house credit assessment systems (ICASs), counterparties' internal ratings-based (IRB) systems or third-party providers' rating tools (RTs).
 In addition, in the assessment of the credit standard, the Eurosystem takes into account institutional criteria and features that guarantee similar protection for the instrument holder such as guarantees.
-The Eurosystem's benchmark for establishing its minimum requirement for high credit standards (credit quality threshold) is defined in terms of a "single A" credit assessment.
-The Eurosystem considers a probability of default (PD) of 0.10% over a one-year horizon to be equivalent to a "single A" credit assessment.
+The Eurosystem's benchmark for establishing its minimum requirement for high credit standards (credit quality threshold) is defined in terms of a 'single A' credit assessment.
+The Eurosystem considers a probability of default (PD) of 0,10 % over a 1-year horizon to be equivalent to a 'single A' credit assessment.